 What is hidden emotional abuse in a relationship?

-Here in these three audio clips taken from a call, I made in April 2018 my then partner gets angry with me because I have called him on the telephone.
+Here in this audio clip taken from a call, I made in April 2018 my then-partner gets angry with me because I have called him on the telephone.
 I had tried to have a conversation with him while I was driving but he had refused to talk to me.
 I tried again when I got back home and the response from him was not good, I turned on the record on my iPad when he started to raise his voice because another person was trying to call him while I was on the phone with him.
 I rediscovered the recording after September 2020 when he finally ended our relationship.

 The real reason for his anger I suspect was because I was looking for answers about our relationship because he was carrying on a double life in the UK.
 He confessed to seeing another woman in December 2017.
 In January 2018 before he left me in Spain to return to the UK for his work, he sat me down and told me what he was going to do.